-<1% (Limited to important or life-threatening): Akathisia, anaphylaxis, arachnoiditis, auditory impairment, back pain, burning sensation, cardiac arrhythmia, cardiac insufficiency, cardiac arrest, cauda equine syndrome, diplopia, drowsiness, dysesthesia, dyspnea, erythema multiforme, fecal incontinence, feeling hot, groin pain, hypertension, hypoesthesia, limb pain, localized numbness (perineal; causing sexual dysfunction), malaise, motor dysfunction, myocardial depression, myoclonus, oral hypoesthesia, oral paresthesia, paresthesia, peripheral neuropathy, photophobia, presyncope, prolonged emergency from anesthesia, respiratory arrest, respiratory depression, seizure, sexual disorder, speech disturbance, spinal cord injury, tachycardia, tremor, urinary incontinence, urinary retention, visual disturbance, vomiting
+<1%, postmarketing, and/or case reports: Akathisia, anaphylaxis, arachnoiditis, auditory impairment, back pain, burning sensation, cardiac arrhythmia, cardiac insufficiency, cardiac arrest, cauda equine syndrome, diplopia, drowsiness, dysesthesia, dyspnea, erythema multiforme, fecal incontinence, feeling hot, groin pain, hypertension, hypoesthesia, limb pain, localized numbness (perineal; causing sexual dysfunction), malaise, motor dysfunction, myocardial depression, myoclonus, oral hypoesthesia, oral paresthesia, paresthesia, peripheral neuropathy, photophobia, presyncope, prolonged emergency from anesthesia, respiratory arrest, respiratory depression, seizure, sexual disorder, speech disturbance, spinal cord injury, tachycardia, tremor, urinary incontinence, urinary retention, visual disturbance, vomiting

 Concerns related to adverse effects: